 Betting on American Football is not quite like betting on rugby or football and for those of us who didn’t even grow up with the game it can be overwhelming at first.
 In this guide we’ll run through some basics, reviewing three of the best bookmakers for betting on the sport as well as clarifying how some of the markets work and finally explaining some of the most common rules employed by bookies.

 Best Bookmakers For Betting On American Football

-An old-school high street bookmaker that’s really made the jump into the 21st century, Coral’s website is attractive and colourful and more importantly informative and easy to use, they also compete with Bet365 for both range of markets and odds.
+An old-school high street bookmaker that’s really made the jump into the 21st century, Coral’s website is attractive and colourful and more importantly informative and easy to use, they also offer a great range of markets and odds.

 The stats radar which pops out when you click statistics in the navigation bar is very useful, allowing you to see the form of every team as well as their head-to-head history with whoever they’re matched with that week.
 Definitely worth checking out before you put your bet on.

 A graphical Betting Highlights panel is also a nice addition, giving you a brief preview and summary of the odds on a game.
 You can also see which markets are most popular in the “Where’s The Money Going?” side panel although it’s not always the most popular bets which are the best ones.

 Coral offers regular promotions on American Football and they often target the accumulator or parlay markets, probably because it’s such a popular way of betting on the NFL.
 The offers regularly change so check the Coral website for the latest deals.

 Betfred (well, owner Fred Done himself) is well known as the “Bonus King” and their American Football service lives up to this moniker.
 They offer competitive odds in a good range of markets and lead the field in promotions.